 The guidelines for award adjustments include, but are not limited to, the following:

-The receipt of VA educational benefits (including but not limited to Chapter 33) may result in an adjustment of previously awarded general institutional scholarships so that this limited funding can be awarded to as many students as possible.
+The receipt of VA educational benefits (including but not limited to Chapter 33) does not affect federal financial aid, but may change institutional aid eligibility.
+As such, the receipt of VA educational benefits may result in an adjustment of previously awarded general institutional scholarships so that this limited funding can be awarded to as many students as possible.
 Adjustments of institutional scholarships are made upon the certification of VA tuition and fee benefits.

 Students receiving VA educational benefits for less than 100% will have VA benefits, institutional scholarships, and IL Map Grant (if eligible) combined to total tuition and fees.